hemidactylus/mlops-speedrun-spamclassifier/README.md

 ```
 FEAST_STORE_STAGE=2021 feast -c sms_feature_store apply
 ```

-> 🚧 Note: release `v0.24.1` of Feast, due to having restricted some requirements
-> on the push sources' behaviour, have made this step impossible.
-While the
-> exact way around this problem is being investigated, a suggested alternative
-> way would be to `feast teardown` the repo, to clear out any previously-created
-> tables and feature registry, and then re-launch the above command, followed by
-> the `feast materialize` step found above with the highest materialization date.

 Make sure the feature server is restarted after this (`Ctrl-C` and then re-run the `feast -c sms_feature_store serve` command).